-All categories replicate the list of checkboxes available on the SOR Form AO245B (Both 12/03 and 06/05).
-Not all checkbox categories are available in both the departure section and sentences outside the guideline system section on this form and that multiple checkboxes may be indicated in a single case so that totals in a table may exceed the total number of cases.
+All categories replicate the list of checkboxes available on the SOR Form AO245B (12/03, 06/05, and 09/08 versions).
+Not all checkbox categories are available in both the departure section and sentences outside the guideline system section on this form and multiple checkboxes may be indicated in a single case so that totals in a table may exceed the total number of cases.
 USSC uses these checkboxes in determining government sponsorship: all cases in which one of the pursuant to a plea agreement boxes is indicated are attributed to the government.
-Additionally cases where a §5K1.1, §5K3.1, or other government motion checkbox was indicated in the pursuant to a motion not in a plea agreement section are also attributed to one of the government sponsored categories.
-Additionally, other types of SOR forms may indicate sponsorship in writing and these attributions are also included in the appropriate category.
+Additionally cases where a USSG §5K1.1, USSG §5K3.1, or other government motion checkbox was indicated in the pursuant to a motion not in a plea agreement section are also attributed to one of the government sponsored categories.
+Additionally, other types of SOR forms may indicate sponsorship in writing, and these attributions are also included in the appropriate category.